 About 50% of the companies registered in Dubai are startups and employ half of the city’s workforce.
 The UAE government is committed to transforming the country into a testbed for startups and entrepreneurs to innovate and extend the possibilities of emerging technologies.
 In the past two years, they have launched and continue numerous programs to support new business setup in Dubai.

-Fortunately, most of the top startup funds and support programs have been initiated by Abu Dhabi and Dubai, two locations that have emerged in the past years as a hub for top startups in the Middle East and North African (MENA) regions.
-Below given are some of the country’s most notable government-supported innovations for funding startups:
+Most of the top startup funds and support programs have been initiated by Abu Dhabi and Dubai, two locations that have emerged in the past years as a hub for top startups in the Middle East and North African (MENA) regions.
+Given below are some of the country’s most notable government-supported innovations for funding startups:

 1. Mohammed Bin Rashid Innovation Fund

 His Highness Sheikh Mohammed bin Rashid Al Maktoum, Vice President and Prime Minister of the UAE and Ruler of Dubai, has launched the Mohammed bin Rashid Al Maktoum Fund to finance Innovation, which is worth a total of AED 2 billion.

 The fund supports resident individuals and companies registered in the UAE, provided they offer unique and innovative ideas such as technological solutions, products, services or processes.
 Eligible startups can register their project as intellectual property of the respective individual or company and the initial stage of the project must be established.